parane/FrontendTraining-Angular/README.md

 ![alt text](http://i.imgur.com/v53aSkJ.png)

 ### form control :
+A FormControl represents a single input field - it is the smallest unit of an Angular form.
+FormControls encapsulate the field's value, and states such as if it is valid dirty (changed), or has errors.

 ![alt text](http://i.imgur.com/ZQSJvh2.png)
 ![alt text](http://i.imgur.com/sSXF90I.png)

 ### form group :
-This is the form controll collection. eg address form group has collection of door no, street and city form control.
+Most forms have more than one field, so we need a way to manage multiple FormControls.
+If we wanted to check the validity of our form, it's cumbersome to iterate over an array of FormControls and check each FormControl for validity. eg address form group has collection of door no, street and city form control.

 ### form array :
 ![alt text](http://i.imgur.com/MsCGgrK.png)